 Moz is another household name when it comes to SEO.
 Their product suite is used by businesses all over the world.
 They claim to have the most accurate data set.
 This is no surprise since they analyze 8 million SERPs every day.

 Within Moz Pro, you can access a powerful rank tracker.
-You can compare rankings across devices, search engines, locations, and even against your competitors.
+You can compare rankings across devices, search engines, and locations against your competitors.
 Mosz Pro seems to have many of the features also available in the SERP-specific tools.

 |A free suite of tools that is actually helpful||They use DA instead of DR|